snowdrop/release-manager/README.md

 ### Create JIRA "Component/starter" issues

-To create as a bulk of issues/tasks related to a parent issue, use this command and next link the issues blocking the release
+To create a bulk of issues for a component/starter which are blocking a JIRA Issue release, use the following command:
 ```bash
 java -jar target/uber-atlassian-prod-1.0-SNAPSHOT.jar \
     -user JBOSS_JIRA_USER \